About Ava Said

 Throughout her life, Ava helped a lot of people.
 She always said “behind every name is a story,” and those stories need to be heard without judgment.
 What has happened and will happen to us forms our paths.
 We’re here to listen and take action as Ava did.

 Our goal is to empower and give a voice to the voiceless through art.
-Each Ava Said item is designed by local artists and created based on true stories from survivors of homelessness, addiction, or abuse.
+Each Ava Said item is designed by local artists and created based on true stories from children in need.

 The purchase of every tee, hat & accessory not only tells their stories – but works to prevent hardship by giving resources & providing jobs for youth in need.